 If that letter arrives and I cannot understand it, I have to contact customer service to learn what I have been charged.
 In this way, a single touchpoint in a series of interactions has created a negative customer experience that could have a negative effect going forward.
 For other examples of poor service touch points in action, read our Customer Experience (CX) Comic Series.

-As we describe in our Service Design offering, “We bring game-changing consistency across your environments, communications, products and processes.”
+We describe our Service Design offering as: “We bring game-changing consistency across your environments, communications, products and processes.”
 This is achieved by analysing the end-to-end collection of touchpoints associated with the customer lifecycle and creating journey maps.
 This includes interviewing business, marketing and support staff during interactive design workshops.
 From these journey maps, we identify which areas can be streamlined to add the most value and consistency to the service, the customer and the client, while adhering to business requirements.
 The processes and systems surrounding touchpoints are adapted accordingly, to optimise workflow for staff and produce the best quality experiences for customers.